The Hawkeye State has three carriers for 2022 Marketplace plans.

 The Hawkeye State had lower than average uninsured rates even before the passage of the 2010 Affordable Care Act (or Obamacare).
 As far back as 2008, Iowa’s uninsured was 9% while the U.S. average was 15%.
 Rates have remained in the single digits since then.2

 Iowa’s acceptance of Medicaid expansion under the ACA contributed to fewer uninsured residents.
-In 2014, the state expanded Medicaid eligibility to childless adults earning up to 138% of the federal poverty level.3 This change led to 155,000 more residents with health insurance as of October 2019.4
+In 2014, the state expanded Medicaid eligibility to childless adults earning up to 138% of the federal poverty level.3 This change led to about 178,000 more residents with health insurance as of December 2020.4

 Buying Health Insurance for Individuals, Families, and Self-Employed Entrepreneurs